ExCL-Docs/excl-user-docs/contributing/git-command-line.md

 - [Push](#push)
 - [Merge](#merge)

-This guide is adapted from [GitLab's documentation](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html).
+This guide is adapted from [GitHub's documentation](https://docs.gitHub.com/ee/gitHub-basics/start-using-git.html).

 It is assumed that users of this guide understand basic Git/version control principles.
 To learn more about Git basics with our basic Git tutorial, visit [this page](git-basics.md).